 by Pride Transport | Nov 14, 2022

-Are you not sure what you want to do after high-school?
+Are you not sure what you want to do after high school?
 Are you a retired veteran, or even just wanting to make a career change?
-If you’ve thought about becoming a truck driver, and becoming a part of one of the most lucrative industries in the nation, you’ve come to the right place!
+If you’ve thought about becoming a big rig driver and becoming a part of one of the most lucrative industries in the nation, you’ve come to the right place!

-We are going to give you everything you need to get behind that wheel and get your career on the road!
+We will give you everything you need to get behind that wheel and get your career on the road!
 From what it takes to get your CDL (Commercial Driver’s License), to what salary to expect, we have all of the resources you need!

 Why become a truck driver?

 Truck driving has many benefits that come with being behind the wheel!
 You can travel the country and earn a great salary while doing so.
-The trucking industry is what makes our country’s wheels turn and the job security for this industry will never deplenish.
-Whether it be the freedom that comes with the job, the feeling of being essential to your country, or even the benefits and pay that comes with the gig, trucking just might be the perfect career for you!
+The trucking industry makes our country’s wheels turn and the job security for this industry is not diminishing anytime soon.
+Whether it be the freedom that comes with the job, the feeling of being essential to your country, or even the benefits and pay that come with the gig, trucking just might be the perfect career for you!

 The first step is always the hardest!
 Starting a new career is full of unknowns, and plenty of questions.
 How do I choose a truck driving school?
 Do I need a CDL?
 What does it cost?
 All common questions that you'll need to answer before you get behind the wheel.
 Below are resources to help you find the right CDL School for you, and answer any questions you may have.

 - What does it cost to get your CDL?

 - College VS. Trucking School: Which is Right For You?